 The $2 coin is the most valuable of the Australian coins.
 The colour of the coin is gold.
 On one side of the coin, a drawing of Gwoya Jungarai, an Aboriginal Edler, is featured.
 The other side features Queen Elizabeth II.

 The one-dollar coin features a mob of kangaroos on one side and the other on Queen Elizabeth II.
 The colour of the coin is gold.

 The fifty-cent piece has a diameter of 31.65 mm and is one of the largest coins currently circulating in the World.
-On one side, the Australian Coat of Arms is featured, while Queen Elizabeth II is featured on the other.
+On one side, the Australian Coat of Arms is featured, while King Charles III is featured on the other.

 The Australian Coat of Arms features a kangaroo and an emu holding up a shield, symbolizing our nation that can only move forwards as neither animal can move backwards easily.

 The twenty-cent coin is a round coin featuring King Charles III on one side and the platypus on the other.
 The platypus is an Australian semiaquatic egg-laying mammal.

 The Australian ten-cent coin is a round silver coin.
 On one side, it features the lyrebird, and on the other side King Charles III.